cashwu/cashwu.github.io/data/blog/2017/vue-interpolation-inside-attributes-has-been-removed-use-vbind-or-the-colon-shorthand-instead/index.md

 ---
 title: Vue - Interpolation inside attributes has been removed.
 Use v-bind or the colon shorthand instead
-description: Vue - Interpolation inside attributes has been removed.
+summary: Vue - Interpolation inside attributes has been removed.
 Use v-bind or the colon shorthand instead
 date: 2017-06-02 09:16:38.314+08:00
-slug: "vue-interpolation-inside-attributes-has-been-removed-use-vbind-or-the-colon-shorthand-instead"
 tags: [ vue ]
+draft: false
 ---

 ## 問題